bahamas10/dhtd/README.md

 Summary
 -------

+This daemon polls the temperature and humidity data on an interval (30 seconds by default), and exposes the information over an HTTP interface.

 The DHT sensors for reading temperature data on the Raspberry Pi (Linux) require precise timing that the kernel can't often guarantee.
 As such, the Adafruit Python DHT Library has baked into it a lot of retry and backoff